dan-mba/netlify-blog/src/pages/about/index.md

 along with my build tools.
 <br><br>
-I am also trying to learn other server side programming languages, so I may ocaasionally write about them (Pyhton, Java, etc).
+I am also trying to learn other server side programming languages, so I may occasionally write about them (Python, Java, etc).